formlio/forml/docs/tutorials/titanic/lifecycle.rst

    Now we have our first :ref:`generation <registry-assets>` of the titanic models available in the registry.

-3. Apply the trained generation to the testset to get the predictions:
+3. Apply the trained generation to the test dataset to get the predictions:

    .. code-block:: console